ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 To fork a GitLab repo so that you can contribute changes through merge requests, click **Fork**.

-1. If you want to create a public repo on the server, clear the **Make this repository private** check box.
+1. If you want to create a public repo on the server, clear the **Make this repository private** checkbox.
-1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** check box.
+1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** checkbox.
-1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
+1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** checkbox.
 For more information, see [Track where your code is deployed with toolchains](https://www.ibm.com/cloud/blog/announcements/track-code-deployed-toolchains/){:external}.
 1. Click **Create Integration**.
 1. Click the card for the GitLab repo that you want to work with.
 Depending on the repo that you selected, either the GitLab website or your company's GitLab repo opens, where you can view the contents of the repo.